-We maintain trust accounts with financial institutions, which allows our customers to outsource their tax remittance functions to us.
+We maintain trust accounts with financial institutions, to accumulate cash from our customers that outsource their tax remittance functions to us.
 We have legal ownership over the accounts utilized for this purpose.
 Funds held for customers represent cash and cash equivalents that, based upon our intent, are restricted solely for satisfying the obligations to remit funds relating to our tax remittance services.
 Funds held for customers are not commingled with our operating funds.